michbelle/istruzioni_doc/istruzioni.md

 # Docker instruction

-Follow instruction on [site](https://collabnix.com/introducing-new-docker-cli-api-support-for-nvidia-gpus-under-docker-engine-19-03-0-beta-release/) for using gpu inside docker.
+Follow instruction on this [site](https://collabnix.com/introducing-new-docker-cli-api-support-for-nvidia-gpus-under-docker-engine-19-03-0-beta-release/) for using gpu inside docker.

 ### launch a docker from image